 In the Community

-Our Youth Hubs and community activities enable some young people, like Liam age 11, to stop feeling so lonely: ‘I came to Youth Hub to make new friends…and I have!’ and others, like Alexi, age 12 to become spend time with her friends and ‘become closer to them’.
-In fact, 81% of young people who come to our Youth Hubs tell us that they feel less isolated and at least ⅓ rd have made new friends.
+Our Youth Hubs and community activities enable some young people, like Liam age 11, to stop feeling so lonely: ‘I came to Youth Hub to make new friends…and I have!’ and others, like Alexi, age 12 to spend time with her friends and ‘become closer to them’.
+In fact, this year 60% of our young people told us they have made new friends through our projects.

 Our theory of change puts young people at the centre of all we do – this is why we listen to young people in every project and why we go to where young people are, in schools and in their community.
 We take a relational approach to all our work and prioritise building long -term connections with young people, through quality, fun, innovative and accessible opportunities.

 Using Maslow’s Hierarchy of Needs as a starting point, we identified 4 key strands to our model that are essential to enable young people to achieve their potential.
-All of our engagement with young people, starts with them and ensures that they are nurtured, inspired, celebrated and empowered so they can make the most of their life.
+All of our engagement with young people, starts with them and ensures that they are nurtured, inspired, connected and empowered so they can make the most of their life.